 Belong on Jun 11, 2021

 There’s nothing that makes renting your home more successful than finding and leasing to great people.
 The quality of tenants residing in your home is the ultimate determinant of success for those managing properties.
-Four-star residents make renting out your home run smoother, reducing administration, costs, and time spent overall.
+Five-star residents make renting out your home run smoother, reducing administration, costs, and time spent overall.

 But how do you go about finding those with right “hard” requirements - impeccable rental histories (including payment habits) and the required right financial resources = and right “soft” ones.
 Those include high levels of inherent responsibility, communication skills, and mutual respect?

 When looking for the perfect tenants, Belong starts with a guiding principle: that anyone moving into a Belong home is taking on the responsibility of living in a home that is loved by both the resident and the homeowner.
-We find, time and again, that once that principle is established, we naturally attract the Four-Star residents we described earlier.
+We find, time and again, that once that principle is established, we naturally attract the high quality residents we described earlier.
 It’s a screening principle that is every bit as important as the economic ones.
 Which is why we use the best technology, but combine it with a very human-to-human approach.

 There are multiple levels of tenant screening, and you should look at them as a ladder.
 The first step is to verify an applicant’s identity - are they the person they claim to be?
 You can do that with services like: